 You have to link up quite a few moving parts from different areas of the framework to get something to work.
 Getting tests around those different moving parts also proves challenging, as there is a blurred line between various boundaries.
 The below feels particularly egregious from an architectural point of view, and is a good example of a blurred boundary:

 Ultimately, the motivation for this is that I wanted to abstract away from all the above noise, and provide something simple and well-tested for the app I’m building.
-Its an example of building the API you want, rather than settling for the API thats been given to you.
+A small example of building the API you want, rather than settling for the API thats been given to you.

 A peak behind the curtain